-" SFR or MM housing on already subdivided parcel.
+" Single Family Residential on already subdivided parcel.
 Applicants for projects that do not require map processing shall submit plans directly to the Building Services Division, which administers state and local building construction regulations, including the California Building Code, Title 24.
 Concurrent with the Building Services Division's review, the application will be routed to the Planning Division for review of compliance with these objective design standards and the city's